dzackgarza/Notes/Class_Notes/2020/Fall/Algebraic Curves/sections/08 Lecture 8.md

 However, taking the completion results in $k \subset K_p$ again.
 This shouldn't be too surprising from the perspective of local fields in NTII.
 There is a structure theory of complete discretely valued fields.
-This is an *equicharacteristic* such field, i.e. the characteristic of the field agrees with that of the residue field, and all equicharacteristic discretely valued fields will
+This is an *equicharacteristic* such field, i.e. the characteristic of the field agrees with that of the residue field, and all equicharacteristic discretely valued fields will be isomorphic to a ring of formal Laurent series.
+This isn't a fact of the geometry of curves.
 :::